Rupeshky/table-synthesizer/README.md

 - Once training is done, it will generate synthetic data.
 - The synthetic data will be saved in a file named synthetic_data.csv.

+### Why Use This:

+- Need more data for your project?
+Generate synthetic data easily!
+- Want to protect sensitive information in your dataset?
+Use synthetic data instead!
+- Curious about machine learning?
+This project is a great way to get started!